hsuwanying/webform-spam-filter-development/README.md

 AIC is used to select a logistic model, as the less features the better due to modeling efficeincy, hence, `Logit.b72` is selected to compete with tree-based models

- - Experiment 2: Decision Tree
+ - **Experiment 2: Decision Tree**
 Classification tree `tree()`, `rpart()` and condition interference tree `ctree()` The value of the complexity parameter (CP) is identified and the lowest cross-validation error.
 An optimal decision tree created by using the values generated above.
 In this model, predictors namely server_protocol, MESSAGE_URL_SPAM, accept_language, is_cookies, and IP_REPUTATION are used as the terminal notes for decision making.
 <img width="771" alt="pruning_tree" src="https://user-images.githubusercontent.com/72688726/187228602-c57f09e9-c93b-42f0-a141-e998575ea2bb.png">

- - Experiment 3: Random Forest
+ - **Experiment 3: Random Forest**
 T RF model has firstly fitted all predictors with default settings in `randomForest()` package.
 To improve the false positive rate, pruning tree is critical in building tree models.
 A significant drop is observed when growing 100 trees.
 However, the error rate becomes less visible and cannot be improved after using 300 trees. `tuneRF` and parameter `mtry` are used for tuning tree.

 <img width="795" alt="rf_pruning" src="https://user-images.githubusercontent.com/72688726/187229346-7afa54d6-da5f-4314-833c-0e178ed63746.png">

+## Reslut
+Confusion matrix, cross-validation, ROC, and AUC curves, are used to evaluate classifiers.
+The image below presents the performance of the FormCheck spam filter, Prediction refers to the value of the source column, and Target refers to the actual value of the label column.
 <img width="573" alt="Cofusion_matrix" src="https://user-images.githubusercontent.com/72688726/187224895-0a8825b4-e431-4637-aab9-1da98f715790.png">

+Three models: Logistic Regression, Decision Tree, and Radom Forest are evaluate with Accuracy, error rate, and false-positive rate.
 **Evaluation FormCheck and proposed classifiers performance**
 | Classifier    | Accuracy | Error Rate | FP rate | F1     |
 | ------------- | -------- | ---------- | ------- | ------ |